-- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'working together' guidance. - Information will only be shared with agencies who we have a statutory duty to share with or individuals within the College who 'need to know'.
-Where possible we obtain a signed 'Permission to Share Information' agreement from students. - All staff are aware that they cannot promise a student to keep a disclosure confidential.
+- All matters relating to child protection are to be treated as confidential and only shared as per the 'working together' guidance. - Information will only be shared with agencies whom we have a statutory duty to share with or individuals within the College who 'need to know'. - Where possible, but not when to do so would stop action being taken, we obtain a signed 'Permission to Share Information' agreement from students, or note this on the CMT star records system/CPOMs. - All staff are aware that they cannot promise a student to keep a disclosure confidential.

 As a general rule you should treat all personal (ie non-academic) information you acquire or hold in the course of working with students and families as confidential and take particular care with sensitive information.
 However, in cases of child protection you cannot promise confidentiality.
 You may be anxious about the legal or ethical restrictions on sharing information.
 Be mindful that passing on information might prevent a tragedy.
-Therefore, if you are unsure about whether or not to regard information as confidential, you MUST talk about the situation to the Designated Safeguarding Lead or a designated DSL.
+Therefore, if you are unsure about whether or not to regard information as confidential, you MUST talk about the situation to a DSL.
 If you prefer, you can do this without disclosing the student's name.